FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

 If you plan to use the runtime software provided in this repo, you do not need to generate a bitstream for each slot.
 The relocation function provided in the daemon and libs can perform this at runtime for you.

+**Make sure of the following before starting the compilation process:**
-Make sure you use the 64-bit address for AXI and have selected the right data-width (32/128) bit for IP before starting the compilation process.
+- you use the 64-bit address for AXI
+- have selected the right data-width (32/128) bit for IP
+- installed/imported tedtcl library

 ![compilation flow](./images/fig-flow.png)